abghorba/Robinhood-Trading-Bot/README.md

 <h2> Setting Up </h2>
 You will need to have a Robinhood account and a Twitter API key.
-Create a .env file with the following, replacing the empty strings with your information:
+Navigate to initialize.sh and populate the following:

-        TWITTER_CONSUMER_KEY = ''
+        TWITTER_CONSUMER_KEY = ""
-        TWITTER_CONSUMER_SECRET = ''
+        TWITTER_CONSUMER_SECRET = ""

-        ROBINHOOD_USER = ''
+        ROBINHOOD_USER = ""
-        ROBINHOOD_PASS = ''
+        ROBINHOOD_PASS = ""

-After this is done, you can create a virtual environment and install dependencies by running:
+After this is done, you can create a virtual environment, install dependencies, and create your .env file by running:

         sh initialize.sh